ccharan/ccharan/README.md

 ### Hi there 👋

-My name is Charan C and I am a Software Engineer.
-I am passionate self-taught python developer and a software engineer from India.
+My name is Charan C. I am passionate self-taught python developer and a software engineer from India.
 My passion for software lies with dreaming up ideas and making them come true with python.
 I take great care in the code quality of the things I build.

 <br />
 <a href="https://www.linkedin.com/in/charan-c/">